freightdev/bookmark/README.md

 * Pages tell you what mattered.
 * Bookmarks guide you back.
 * Ribbons remember where you started.
-* Trails shows you how you got here.
+* Trails show you how you got here.
 * MSTP tells the story of the book.

 ---